First Battle of al-Faw: Peninsula landings

-Taking place between 9 and 25 February, the assault across the Shatt al-Arab achieved significant tactical and operational surprise, allowing the Iranian forces to initially gain a quick victory over Iraqi Popular Army forces in the area.
+Taking place between 9 and 25 February, the assault across the Shatt al-Arab achieved significant tactical and operational surprise, allowing the Iranian forces to initially gain a quick victory over forces of the Iraqi Popular Army in the area.
 Considered a turning point in the war, unlike the tactics of human wave assaults used elsewhere at the front, the operation was a sophisticated and carefully planned amphibious operation.

 The Iranians launched their assault on the peninsula at night, their men arriving on rubber boats.
 Iranian Navy SEALs spearheaded the offensive despite a shortage of gear.
 Prior to this action Iranian Naval Commandos performed reconnaissance of the Faw peninsula.
 The Iranian SEALs penetrated an obstacle belt and isolated Iraqi bunkers whose troops had taken cover from the heavy rains inside or were sleeping.
 Iranian demolition teams detonated charges on the obstacles to create a path for the Iranian infantry waiting to begin their assault.

 The Iranian command was fortunate in taking advantage of torrential rain during the initial 24 hours that made it impossible for Iraq to bring to bear its superior air and artillery firepower.
 Not only did the amphibious landings provide a significant lodgement behind Iraq's tactical front, but they also created a psychological shock wave throughout the Persian Gulf region.
 Soon after the initial landings, Iranian combat engineers were able to construct bridges to improve the flow of ground troops into the lodgement area.

 The first Iranian attack used frogmen against Umm al-Rasas island in the Shatt Al-Arab across from Khorramshahr as a stepping stone to reach the Al-Faw peninsula.
 They captured the island, but an Iraqi counterattack recaptured it three days later.

 Iran's second simultaneous attack was aimed at the foot of the peninsula.
 Using a division size strike force of the Revolutionary Guard's amphibious forces on small boats and large LST boats, they landed at six points on the peninsula, after an intense artillery and air bombardment.
 The Iranians were well supported by artillery and air power during this attack.[39]
 Iranian forces drove north along the peninsula almost unopposed, capturing it after only 24 hours of fighting.[20]
 [21]:240[43]The resistance, consisting of several thousand poorly trained soldiers of the Iraqi Popular Army, fled or were defeated, taking 4,000 casualties and 1,500 becoming prisoners of war.
 The Iranian strike force overran the tip of the peninsula, in 24 hours, and while most of the frontline Iraqis fled, the town of Al-Faw held out until 14 February.
 The Iraqis had not expected an Iranian attack at this area, assuming that the Iranians were incapable of launching a major amphibious operation.